 - Newspapers: While magazines and other periodicals, whether sold over-the-counter or by subscription, is subject to sales tax, the sale of newspapers is exempt from tax.

 - Sales by writers, composers, and artists: The sale of an original piece of work by a resident artist, including a book, play, musical composition, painting, sculpture, or film is not subject to sales tax in Rhode Island.

 - Fishing “twine items”: Certain tangible goods used in commercial fishing are exempt from sales tax.
 These goods, known as “twine items,” include netting, ropes, trawls, traps, and anchors.
 Other items purchased for use in commercial fishing that are exempt from sales tax include boat engine parts, fuel, ice, and tools.

 Do you have other questions regarding Rhode Island sales tax exemptions?
-Check out our Modern Guide to Rhode Island Sales Tax.
+Check out our Guide to Rhode Island Sales Tax.